Merlin: Romance reimagination

+Gustave Doré's image of Merlin at his cave.

-Around the turn of the 13th century, Robert de Boron retold and expanded on this material in Merlin, an Old French epic poem inspired by Wace's Roman de Brut, an Anglo-Norman creative adaptation of Geoffrey's Historia.
-The work presents itself as the story of Merlin's life as told by Merlin himself to be written down by the "real" author while the actual author claimed merely to translate the story into French.
-Only a few lines of what is believed to be the original text have survived, but a more popular prose version had a great influence on the emerging genre of Arthurian-themed chivalric romance.
+Around the turn of the 13th century, Robert de Boron retold and expanded on this material in Merlin, an Old French epic poem inspired by Wace's Roman de Brut, an Anglo-Norman creative adaptation of Geoffrey's Historia, but not based directly on it.
+The work presents itself as the story of Merlin's life as told by Merlin himself to be written down by the "real" author, while the actual author claimed merely to translate the story into French.
+Only a few lines of what is believed to be the original text have survived, but a popular prose version had a great influence on the emerging genre of Arthurian-themed chivalric romance.

-As in Geoffrey's Historia, Merlin is created as a demon spawn, but in Robert's account he is explicitly to become the Antichrist intended to reverse the effect of the Harrowing of Hell.
-The infernal plot is thwarted when a priest named Blaise (the story's narrator and perhaps Merlin's divine twin in a hypothetical now-lost oral tradition) is contacted by the child's mother; Blaise immediately baptizes the boy at birth, thus freeing him from the power of Satan and his intended destiny.
+The French Merlin links the two British traditions, that of the fatherless child prophet and that of the wild man.
+As in the Historia, Merlin is created as a demon spawn, but in Robert's account, he is explicitly to become the Antichrist intended to reverse the effect of the Harrowing of Hell.
+The infernal plot is thwarted when a priest named Blaise (the story's narrator and perhaps Merlin's divine twin in a hypothetical now-lost original Breton oral tradition) is contacted by the child's mother: Blaise immediately baptizes the boy at birth, thus freeing him from the power of Satan and his intended destiny.
 The demonic legacy invests Merlin (already able to speak fluently even as a newborn) with a preternatural knowledge of the past and present, which is supplemented by God, who gives the boy prophetic knowledge of the future.
 The text lays great emphasis on Merlin's power to shapeshift, his joking personality, and his connection to the Holy Grail, the quest for which he later foretells.
+It presents him during his childhood as a being both disturbing and prodigious, describes Merlin's efforts to escape the influence of his diabolical ancestry, and contains many scenes in which Merlin laughs (especially when he practices magic).
+Robert does not give much space to Merlin's madness, but his laughter may reflect the otherness of his mind.

+The conception of Merlin as depicted in a circa 1494 manuscript of the Prose Lancelot (his father's portrayal in this style is common in illustrations, but not representative of the actual descriptions within the texts).